-The Beacon product of most interest to vintage clothing collectors is the Beacon cloth robe, which was made from the blanket fabric.
-They can be found in plaids, and in beautiful omber “Indian” designs.
+The Beacon cloth robe, which was made from the blanket fabric, was another hugely popular product, available in plaids and ombré geometric and “Indian” designs.
 The Beacon company did not actually make the robes; they made the fabric and provided the labels to sewing factories.
+Beacon even sold kits for making the robes from its cloth, which was patented at “Beacron”, a blend of cotton and acetate.

 Beacon closed in 2002.